forkymcforkface/RGUI-Pi/README.md

 RGUI-Pi is an advanced CRT only RGUI implementation using rtomasa Retroarch Dynares for pixel perfect gaming.
-It also has the ability to migrate OS4 from the Pi4 to the Pi Zero2, Pi3 and Pi5.
-Requires the RGB-Pi cable
+It also has the ability to migrate OS4 from the Pi4 to the Pi Zero2, Pi3 and Pi5 (Requires the RGB-Pi cable)

 ------------------------
 **How to Migrate OS4 to Pi5**